ieee-scam/ieee-scam-www/README.md

-Welcome the repository behind the http://www.ieee-scam.org website.
+Welcome the repository behind the http://www.cser.ca website.
+This website was forked from the http://www.ieee-scam.org website repo.

 If you want to test your changes locally, run: